jannecederberg/disqus-notify-content-author/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-If using Disqus Comment System, the authors of posts/pages do not get notified of comments.
+If using Disqus, the authors of posts/pages do not get notified of comments if they're not Disqus moderators.
 This plugin fixes that.

 == Description ==

 = Purpose =
-This plugin notifies post/page author by email of comments posted through the [Disqus Comment System](http://wordpress.org/plugins/disqus-comment-system/) plugin.
+This plugin notifies post/page author by email of comments posted through the [Disqus Comment System](http://wordpress.org/plugins/disqus-comment-system/) plugin even if the author is not an admin of the Disqus account used for the site.

 In other words, this plugin implements the same notification functionality that WP ships with out of the box but which is circumvented by using the Disqus Comment System.

 *[I want to install it!](http://wordpress.org/plugins/disqus-notify-content-author/installation/)*